Quick Summary

 3D Printing in Orthopaedic Oncology and Trauma

-The intersection of advanced imaging, computer-aided design (CAD), and additive manufacturing (3D printing) has catalyzed a paradigm shift in orthopaedic surgery.
-We have moved from the era of "making the patient fit the implant" to "making the implant fit the patient."
-This revolution is most palpable in the high-stakes fields of orthopaedic oncology and complex trauma, where standard off-the-shelf solutions often fall short.
+The intersection of advanced imaging, computer-aided design (CAD), and additive manufacturing (3D printing) has catalyzed a paradigm shift in modern orthopaedic surgery.
+We have definitively moved from the historical era of "making the patient fit the implant" to the modern standard of "making the implant fit the patient."
+This revolution is most palpable in the high-stakes, technically demanding fields of orthopaedic oncology and complex trauma, where standard off-the-shelf modular solutions often fall short of addressing massive bone loss, distorted anatomy, or unique biomechanical demands.

-This article provides a comprehensive overview of the workflow, clinical applications, material science, and regulatory landscape of 3D printing in these demanding subspecialties.
+This article provides a comprehensive overview of the digital workflow, clinical applications, material science biomechanics, and the evolving regulatory landscape of 3D printing in these subspecialties.

 The Digital Workflow: From Pixel to Part

-Understanding the process is crucial for any surgeon wishing to incorporate this technology into their practice.
-It is not as simple as pressing "print."
+Understanding the manufacturing process is crucial for any surgeon wishing to incorporate this technology into their surgical education and clinical practice.
+It is not as simple as clicking a "print" button; it requires rigorous surgeon-engineer collaboration.
+The "Virtual Surgical Planning" (VSP) session is where the operation is truly won or lost.

 1. Image Acquisition